GregUtas/robust-services-core/exe/README.md

 Note that a release build disables a number of optimizations so that it will actually be debuggable.
-Nevertheless, it runs at least three times as fast as a debug build, or about half as fast as a debug build that is fully optimized.
+Nevertheless, it runs at least three times as fast as a debug build, or about half as fast as a release build that is fully optimized.